 With CMC Markets, you trade litecoin via a spread bet or contract for difference (CFD) account.
 This allows you to speculate on its price movements without owning the actual cryptocurrency.
 You aren’t taking ownership of litecoin.
 Instead, you’re opening a position which will increase or decrease in value depending on litecoin’s price movement against the dollar.

-Spread betting and CFDs are leveraged products.
-This means you only need to deposit a percentage of the full value of a trade in order to open a position.
+CFDs are leveraged products, which means you only need to deposit a percentage of the full value of a trade in order to open a position.
 You won’t have to tie up all your capital in one go by buying litecoin outright, but can instead use an initial deposit to get exposure to larger amounts.
 While leveraged trading allows you to magnify your returns, losses will also be magnified as they are based on the full value of the position.

 Open a long or short position*